rnyakuti/Camagru/README.md

     by copying the link and cloning it to a path on your machine**

 #     Database and Web Server Setup and Configuration
-    `code()` * Download XAMPP ( or a webserver of your choice) from the apachefriends.org website, a link is provided in the requirements
+      * Download XAMPP ( or a webserver of your choice) from the apachefriends.org website, a link is provided in the requirements

 1. Place folder into server folder, if you are using XAMPP place into htdoc